Xinjiang Medical University: Seal

 The seal of Xinjiang Medical University was created in 1956 and certifies official paper work issued by staff.
 Use of the seal is overseen by the administration of the university, and its security is governed by the university's constitution.

 Structure and composition

-Presently, XMU comprises eight medical and allied colleges: the Medical College, Public Health College, Traditional Medicine College, Basic Medical Sciences College, Pharmacy College, Nurses Training College, Continuing Education College, and Vocational College.
+Presently, the university comprises eight medical and allied colleges: the Medical College, Public Health College, Traditional Medicine College, Basic Medical Sciences College, Pharmacy College, Nurses Training College, Continuing Education College, and Vocational College.

-XMU students can attain the Doctor of Medicine (MD) degree after successful completion of a seven-year course.
+The university students can attain the Doctor of Medicine (MD) degree after successful completion of a seven-year course.

 Xinjiang Medical University is affiliated with all hospitals in the region and, as of 2010, manages 40 clinical positions throughout these centres.
 The foremost affiliated hospital facilitates clinical teaching, internship placements for PhD students, a seven-year training program for postgraduate students and supervision of international students.

 Faculty

 In 2010, the teaching faculty consisted of 1163 professors and assistant professors, and 4290 employees in other roles.
 The university has instituted 400 supervisory positions for doctorate and masters students.